edgedb/edgedb/docs/cli/index.rst

 :edgedb-alt-title: EdgeDB Commands

-This section describes the EdgeDB CLI commands for configuring, starting, managing and using an EdgeDB.
+This section describes the CLI commands for configuring, starting, managing and using an EdgeDB instance.

 .. table::